Nishanthnaa52/DSA-Complexity-Analyzer/README.md

 This browser extension helps you analyze the time and space complexity of code snippets directly in your browser.

+> [!NOTE]
+> This extension is intended for Chrome and other Chromium-based browsers (e.g., Microsoft Edge, Brave).

 ## Features

 *   **Analyze Code Complexity:** Get the time and space complexity of your selected code.